 Ensuring the safety of all Australians is a critical priority for governments and the Coalition has led concerted efforts to tackle domestic violence.
 The Howard Government’s dedicated ‘Women’s Safety Agenda’ funded prevention, health, justice and services.

 The Liberal Party is committed to an Australia where women are full and active participants in all spheres of public and private life.
-At the end of the Howard Government, around one-third of Government Board positions were occupied by women, while the Turnbull Government has recently announced a target of women occupying 50% of Australian Government Board positions.
+At the end of the Howard Government, around one-third of Government Board positions were occupied by women.
+In 2016, the Turnbull Government set a target of women occupying 50% of Australian Government Board positions.

 The achievements of the Liberal Party since 1944 are testament to the commitment of the Liberal Party when it comes to recognising, protecting and enhancing the position of, and opportunities for, Australian women.